Skip to main content Skip to footer

 Since being shared just two weeks ago, the group has delivered workshops to over 50 young people with more sessions planned.
 These workshops aim to encourage active bystanders and prevent young people from becoming involved in toxic relationships.

-When we asked Kayla and Alex, group members of Respect and Relate, what they most enjoyed about doing the project, they shared: “It’s really the community.
+When we asked Kayla and Alex, other group members of Respect and Relate, what they most enjoyed about doing the project, they shared: “It’s really the community.
 There’s a lot of support.”
 And “It’s nice just to be involved in the community.
 I think just the people really and like getting the opportunity to volunteer and show people that, like, you can be more than what you grew up around.”

 Through their dedication, Respect and Relate have shown how young people can use their voices, support their peers, and create meaningful change in their communities.